Applicants will be asked to come up with innovative and smart solutions through the use of advanced technologies

 Smart Dubai, on its part, hopes to promote the concept of decentralised data exchange, while Emirates airline wants to enhance customer experience in various stages of travel, through technology.

-The programme’s 5th cohort is expected to start in mid-September and will feature 12 government entities including the Department of Economic Development, the General Directorate of Residency and Foreigners Affairs in Dubai, Smart Dubai, Dubai Municipality, Emirates Airlines, Dubai Police, Roads and Transport Authority (RTA), Knowledge and Human Development Authority (KHDA), Dubai Health Authority (DHA), Dubai Electricity and Water Authority (DEWA), Etisalat Digital and Emirates Integrated Telecommunications Company (Du).For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The programme’s 5th cohort is expected to start in mid-September and will feature 12 government entities including the Department of Economic Development, the General Directorate of Residency and Foreigners Affairs in Dubai, Smart Dubai, Dubai Municipality, Emirates Airlines, Dubai Police, Roads and Transport Authority (RTA), Knowledge and Human Development Authority (KHDA), Dubai Health Authority (DHA), Dubai Electricity and Water Authority (DEWA), Etisalat Digital and Emirates Integrated Telecommunications Company (Du).tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.